-You must stay with a homestay accommodation that has been arranged and vetted by school.
+International students must stay with a homestay accommodation that has been arranged and vetted by the College.
 The Homestay Manager will support the homestay families and the students to ensure the experience is a happy one for all.

 Alternatively, students can stay with a caregiver who is nominated by the student's family.
-The agreement form of The Indemnity Contract of Designated Caregiver Arrangements must be signed and submitted to the College.
-The caregiver will be visited and vetted by the police and the Homestay Manager, and the arrangement must meet the standard of accommodation.
+The agreement form of The Indemnity Contract of Designated Caregiver Arrangements in the application pack must be signed and submitted to the College.
+The caregiver will be vetted and visited by the Homestay Manager, and the arrangement must meet the standard of accommodation requirement like Homestay accommodation.

 New Zealand families wishing to accommodate international students should contact Megan via her email or by using the International Contact form here on the website.